brassica-collective/handbook/content/brassica/handbook/Agreements/responsibilities_expectations.md

 * Any reference to ‘we’ includes all current participants in the Brassica Collective.
 * A ‘participant’ in the collective refers to everyone who has been invited into the collective and has not since opted-out of the minimum responsibilities for participants defined above.

-### Rational
+### Intentions
 Why do we need a responsibilities and expectations agreement?
 * This agreement emerged as a way to help us balance our responsibilities to each other with our varying capacity to consistently participate.
 * This agreement is intended to help us build a culture of encouraging participation; not punishing lack of participation
-* For those who are not currently able to participate yet want to stay informed (for future participation possibilities and/or ad-hoc contributions to the project, such as attending working-bees), we encourage maintaining a ['supporter'](supporters/) role.
+* We assume that those who are not currently able to participate yet want to stay informed (for future participation possibilities and/or ad-hoc contributions to the project, such as attending working-bees) can continue to stay engaged in a ['supporter'](supporters/) role.

 ### Site considerations
 Why doesn’t this agreement include details about collectively stewarded housing-sites?